Guests who wish to extend themselves beyond socialising, resting and preparing great food, will find pleasure in the following activities:

 SURFING (STILBAAI & SURROUNDS)

 Great surf lies within 30 minutes’ drive via the blombos road to Stilbaai and Jongensfontein.
 The main breaks are relatively uncrowded with exception of main holiday periods.
-The best time of year is April to October but you can find waves all year round.
 There is a relatively small and dedicated local surf group.
 They are relaxed and generally happy to share the waves with visitors.
 Don’t spoil this situation by breaking the known surfing rules or hassling them for waves.
 Give the locals respect and you’ll have your fair share.

 The Garage Surf Shop (near the Spar) is run by local surfer Hanco Birmingham who also runs a surf school and private lessons in the summer holidays.